-In addition to litigating in State and Federal courts, Bryan appears regularly before various state and federal agencies, such as the New York City Department of Housing Preservation and Development, the EEOC and the State Division of Human Rights and City Commission.
+In addition to litigating cases in State and Federal courts, Bryan appears regularly before various state and federal agencies and has extensive experience mediating disputes.

 ADMISSIONS, PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS

-In addition to being admitted to practice law before the New York State Courts, Bryan is also admitted to the Southern and Eastern Districts of New York, as well as the Second Circuit Court of Appeals.
+Bryan is admitted to practice law before the New York State and Florida courts, as well as the Southern and Eastern Districts of New York, the Southern District of Florida and Second Circuit Court of Appeals.

 Hofstra Law School, Juris Doctor